Skip to content

 Summary#

-Amazon Simple Storage Service (S3) is an object storage service that allows customers to storage files which are known as "objects".
-Objects are organized into namespaces named "buckets" for which there is no additional cost for having.
-Ultimately you are charged on the dimensions below but are a mix of how much you store with specific storage types, the bandwidth for accessing those files and the requests you make to the S3 service.
+Amazon Simple Storage Service (S3) is an object storage service that allows customers to store files called objects.
+Objects are organized into namespaces called buckets at no additional cost.
+Ultimately, you are charged on the dimensions below, which are a mix of how much you store with specific storage types, the bandwidth for accessing those files, and the requests you make to the S3 service.

 Pricing Dimensions#